hkhansen/Exoskeleton/README.md

 ## Structure
 - The *Configurator* folder contains all files used for the configurator, including a compressed file containing the executable program.
 - The *SolidWorks files* folder contains the 3D models of all iterations of the exoskeleton.
-- The *Control software* is in its own [repository](https://github.com/hkhansen/exoskeleton_control), as GitHub will not show repository folders within exoisiting repositories.
+- The *Control software* is in its own [repository](https://github.com/hkhansen/exoskeleton_control), as GitHub will not show repository folders within exisiting repositories.

 ## Bill of components for Exoskeleton Mk3